+Education:

-Education: Measures are taken throughout each year to educate students about bullying and this policy.
+Measures are taken throughout each year to educate students about bullying and this policy.
 These measures include:

-- The Wellbeing curriculum includes lessons on bullying. - Anti-bullying posters placed around the School. - Anti-bullying messages are given in Assemblies and tutor times.
+- 7.2.5 The PSHE curriculum includes lessons on bullying. - 7.2.6 Anti-bullying posters placed around the School. - 7.2.7 Anti-bullying messages are given in Assemblies and Form times.

+Staff training:

-Staff training: Appropriate training in all aspects of care is arranged to ensure that staff have the necessary professional skills, especially:
+Appropriate training in all aspects of care is arranged to ensure that staff have the necessary professional skills, especially: